Wednesday, March 19, 2008

 By: Mary Lloyd P. Lumalang

 Ghost nets are fishing nets that have been left or lost in the ocean by fishermen.
 These nets, nearly invisible in the dim light, can be left or tangled on a rocky reef or drifting in the open sea.
 Maybe they were lost in a storm, or simply forgotten.
-They entangle and kill fish, dolphins, sea turtles, sharks, dugongs, crocodiles, penguins and various seabirds, crabs
+They entangle and kill fish, dolphins, sea turtles, sharks, dugongs, crocodiles, penguins and various seabirds, crabs and other creatures, including the occasional human diver.

 Undoubtedly, ghost nets have negative effects on marine resources.
 The fact that they entangle and subsequently kill fish and other sea creatures, it means that they are obviously contributing to the determination of the marine life.